hernanat/whodis/README.md

 One issue that was immediately apparent was that if you enter in too many keystrokes at a given time, and the upper-bound on the random number generator is too high, the program will fail silently and your keystroke patterns will not be varied.
+This is due to having a large number of key events being delayed on the upper-end of the time spectrum, and I suspect that there is an overflow somewhere.
 I have not figured out a way to make it fail more loudly.

 The work around here was to tinker with the lower and upper bounds of the random number generator.
 In reality,